Bush plane

-A bush airplane is a general aviation aircraft used to provide both scheduled and unscheduled passenger and flight services to remote, undeveloped areas, such as the Canadian north or bush, Alaskan tundra, the African bush, or savanna, Amazon rainforest or the Australian Outback.
+A bush plane or bushplane is a general aviation aircraft used to provide both scheduled and unscheduled passenger and flight services to remote, undeveloped areas, such as the Canadian north or bush, Alaskan tundra, the African bush, or savanna, Amazon rainforest and the Australian Outback.
 They are used where ground transportation infrastructure is inadequate or does not exist.

 Common traits

-Since a bush plane is defined by how it is used, a wide variety of different aircraft with different configurations have been used over the years as such.
-However, experience has shown certain traits to be desirable, and so they appear frequently, especially on aircraft specifically designed as bush planes.
-None of these traits are mandatory - merely they are commonly seen features of bush planes.
+A bush plane is defined by how it is used, and many different aircraft with different configurations have been so used over the years.
+However, experience has shown certain traits to be desirable (though not mandatory), especially on aircraft specifically designed as bush planes.